lakshyaasonii/Shopify/README.md

 # Shopify
-this is an E-Commerce website for online shopping
+This is an E-Commerce website for online shopping.

+Author-Lakshya Soni.